coreruleset/documentation/content/development/contribution_guidelines.md

 Among the rules providing CRS helper functionality are rules that skip other rules depending on the paranoia level.
 These rules always use the following reserved rule IDs: 9xx011 - 9xx018, with very few exceptions.

-The blocking and filter rules start at 9xx100 with a step width of 10, e.g. 9xx100, 9xx110, 9xx120, etc.
+The blocking and filter rules start at 9xx100 with a step width of 10, e.g., 9xx100, 9xx110, 9xx120, etc.

 The ID of a rule does not correspond directly with its paranoia level.
 Given the size of rule groups and how they're organized by paranoia level (starting with the lower PL rules first), PL 2 and above tend to be composed of rules with higher ID numbers.

 ### Stricter Siblings

 Within a rule file / block, there are sometimes smaller groups of rules that belong together.
 They're closely linked and very often represent copies of the original rules with a stricter limit (alternatively, they can represent the same rule addressing a different *target* in a second rule, where this is necessary).
 These are **stricter siblings** of the base rule.
-Stricter siblings usually share the first five digits of the rule ID and raise the rule ID by one, e.g. a base rule at 9xx160 and a stricter sibling at 9xx161.
+Stricter siblings usually share the first five digits of the rule ID and raise the rule ID by one, e.g., a base rule at 9xx160 and a stricter sibling at 9xx161.

 Stricter siblings often have different paranoia levels.
 This means that the base rule and the stricter siblings don't usually reside next to each another in the rule file.
 Instead, they're ordered by paranoia level and are linked by the first digits of their rule IDs.
 It's good practice to introduce all stricter siblings together as part of the definition of the base rule: this can be done in the comments of the base rule.
 It's also good practice to refer back to the base rule with the keywords "stricter sibling" in the comments of the stricter siblings themselves.
 For example: "...This is performed in two separate stricter siblings of this rule: 9xxxx1 and 9xxxx2", and "This is a stricter sibling of rule 9xxxx0."